thalter/Three-Mile-Island.Net/README.md

 ## Building and Running

 ### Prerequisites
-- .NET 6.0 SDK or later
+- .NET 8.0 SDK or later.
+Will run on Windows, MacOS, or Linux.

 ### To Build
 ```bash